medcomdk/dk-medcom-notes/input/pagecontent/index.md

 This implementation guide (IG) is provided by MedCom to describe the use of FHIR &reg;&copy; Shared Notes (Da: Deling af Journalnotater) in document based exchange of data in Danish healthcare.

 This IG contains profiles supporting the MedCom document Shared Notes.
-The purpose of sharing notes is to make the notes from a healthcare provider - at first the general practice - available to relevant healthcare actors, thereby supporting continuity of care and providing insight into clinically relevant assessments, observations, and decisions documented by the general practitioner.
+The purpose of sharing notes is to make the notes from a healthcare provider - initially general practice - available to relevant healthcare actors, thereby supporting continuity of care and providing insight into clinically relevant assessments, observations, and decisions documented by the general practitioner.

-More information about the project [Shared Notes from General Practice](https://medcomdk.github.io/dk-medcom-notes/) can be found here.
+More information about the project [Shared Notes](https://medcomdk.github.io/dk-medcom-notes/) can be found here.

-The MedCom document Shared Notes will be exchanged via the National Service Platform (NSP) using the Document Sharing Service (DDS), which is already used for national sharing of healthcare documents.
-Each document must contain only one note and related information, therefore will the system requesting the notes receive multiple document if the patient has been to multiple consultations e.g. at the general practitioner.
+The MedCom Shared Notes document will be exchanged via the National Service Platform (NSP) using the Document Sharing Service (DDS), which is already used for national sharing of healthcare documents.
+Each document must contain only one note and its related information; therefore, if a patient has attended multiple consultations (e.g., with a general practitioner), the requesting system will receive multiple documents.

-The FHIR standard will ensure consistent structuring of metadata and clinically relevant information, enabling Shared Notes to be searched, interpreted, and used correctly by receiving systems, clinicians and patiens.
+The FHIR standard will ensure consistent structuring of metadata and clinically relevant information, enabling Shared Notes to be searched, interpreted, and used correctly by receiving systems, clinicians, and patients.

 #### Shared Notes
 The structure of the Shared Notes document is depicted in the following diagram: